camunda/issues/README.md

 ## Guide to the roadmap
 Every item on the roadmap is [an issue](https://github.com/camunda/issues/issues), with a `label` that indicates each of the following:

 - A `feature area` that indicates the component of the product to which the item belongs.
-For a list of current public product components, see below.
+For a list of current public product components, [see below](https://github.com/camunda/issues#public-product-components).

-- A `potential release version`, which is set during the research phase as high level planning.
+- A `potential release version`, which is set during the research phase as high-level planning.
 The potential release version is subject to change as we refine the scope of the implementation.

 - A `target release version`, indicating the version of the product in which we plan to deliver the feature.
 Camunda has minor releases twice a year, and alpha releases on a monthly basis.
 Once we know what version we are delivering a feature, we will update the issue to indicate that information.
 See our [release policy](https://camunda.com/release-policy/) for more information.